CO16358SUKHLEEN/my-portfolio-website/README.md

 # @puppeteer/i18next-autoTranslator

-i18next is widely used for translating applications; packages like i18next-parser can be used to automate the process of maintaining translation catalog. however, such tools extract the keys in applicaion and organise them in configurable json files which are yet to be filled by the user.
+i18next is widely used for translating applications; packages like i18next-parser can be used to automate the process of maintaining translation catalog. however, such tools extract the keys in application and organises them into configurable json files which are yet to be filled by the user.

 this package automates the process of translating all the keys in a json file using google api, and organises the file into specified output path which is configurable by the user.